Romelium/DirCat/README.md

 - `-i, --ignore <item>`: Ignore specific folder or file (can be used multiple times **and grouped**)
 - `-r, --regex <pattern>`: Exclude files matching the regex pattern (can be used multiple times and grouped)
 - `-c, --remove-comments`: Remove C++ style comments (`//` and `/* ... */`) from the output.
+- `-l, --remove-empty-lines`: Remove empty lines from the output

 ### Examples